oskaerik/aocg24/README.md

 (10092, 9021)
 ```

 Today I did it imperative first and then converted.
-Made me realize how much I appreciate the functional element the last few days, and converting a solution is pretty bording.
+Made me realize how much I appreciate the functional elements the last few days, and converting a solution is pretty boring.
 Ugly and unminified:

 ```python
 print((